 Only if a document met all the checkpoints for a priority level could it be described as conforming to the WCAG.
 If all P1 checkpoints were met the page was level A, for all P2, AA and for P3, AAA.

 Version 2.0 of the WCAG followed in 2008.
 It is based on four principles, that content should be perceivable, operable, understandable and robust.
 There are 12 main guidelines which are subdivided further.
 Each one has success criteria ranging from level A to AA to AAA, the latter being the highest level.
 Guidance is given on understanding the criteria, meeting the requirements to satisfy them and typical missteps.

-Luke McGrath has produced a simple checklist for WCAG 2.0, with links on the guidelines and how to pass.
+WebAIM has a simple checklist for WCAG 2.0, with links on the guidelines and how to pass.

 Further reading on WAI-ARIA